How close can an air conditioner be to a property line?

 Setback guidelines are a way for property owners to respect each other’s boundaries in terms of the use of air conditioners on their properties.

-Air conditioners can be loud and when they are situated too close to a property line, they can be quite disruptive to your neighbour and disturb the quietude of their backyards and overall space.
+Air conditioners can be loud and when they are situated too close to a property line, they can be quite disruptive to your neighbour.

 For this reason, certain areas have to adhere to their given setback requirements to ensure that the use of their air conditioner does not impede on their neighbours’ peace and quiet.
 It is always best to maintain AC setback rules.